naymurrahmanshahed/teamtrak-client/README.md

 ## Project Features

--Effortlessly manage projects: easily handle projects with ease and speed through the user-friendly interface.
+- Effortlessly manage projects: easily handle projects with ease and speed through the user-friendly interface.

--Robust security features: The app offers strong security with JWT authentication and frontend route protection, guaranteeing your data's safety and security.
+- Robust security features: The app offers strong security with JWT authentication and frontend route protection, guaranteeing your data's safety and security.

--User-specific project views: Users can view only the projects they've created, keeping project information confidential and secure.
+- User-specific project views: Users can view only the projects they've created, keeping project information confidential and secure.

--Intuitive and streamlined UI: The app's smooth and user-friendly interface simplifies project management.
+- Intuitive and streamlined UI: The app's smooth and user-friendly interface simplifies project management.

 ## Tools Used